VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/Identity and Dynamic routing in Blazor.md

 The solution for Blazor (and it works for ASP.NET Core as well) is much easier.

 The main issue was in the configuration.
-You have to understand how ASP.NET Core middlewares work and the responsibility of each of them ([Read More](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/){target="_blank"}).
+You have to understand how ASP.NET Core middlewares work and the responsibility of each of them.
+You can read more on [Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/){target="_blank"}.

 So the default order looks like this: